mikrofraim/framework-core/readme.md

 ## License

-Mikrofraim is licensed under the Modified BSD License (The 3-Clause BSD License)
+Mikrofraim is released under the MIT License